PsychNeuro/ed1/book/glossary.md

 ## L

 #### lateral
-is an anatomical term referring to the outer portion of a brain structure, which is the opposite of +medial.
+is an anatomical term referring to the **outer** portion of a brain structure, which is the opposite of +medial.

 ## M

 #### medial
-is an anatomical term referring to the inner or middle portion of a brain structure, which is the opposite of +lateral.
+is an anatomical term referring to the **inner** or **middle** portion of a brain structure, which is the opposite of +lateral.
 See also +ventral for a broad generalization about functions of medial areas.

 #### membrane potential
 is the electrical charge difference across the membrane (cell wall) of a +neuron --- this potential reflects the tug-of-war balance between excitatory and inhibitory inputs, and when it exceeds the +threshold, an +action-potential is triggered.

+#### metacognitive
+is a level of self-awareness about our own internal cognitive states.
+Specific examples include awareness about our level of confidence or feeling of remembering something specific.

+#### methylphenidate
+is a slow, long-acting drug with similar effects as +amphetamine on the +dopamine and +norepinephrine pathways, and is commonly used to treat +ADHD.
+It is marketed as *Ritalin* in some countries.

 #### millisecond
 is one thousandth (1/1000) of a second --- the fastest your brain can process information is roughly 200 milliseconds or 1/5 of a second.